New change workflows for changes not yet ready for full review (formerly Drafts).

 java -jar gerrit.war init -d site_path

 Support for draft changes and draft patch sets has been removed.
-When upgrading from an earlier version of Gerrit any draft changes, or changes with draft patch sets, will be migrated to private changes.
+When upgrading from an earlier version of Gerrit all draft changes, or changes with draft patch sets (even if the highest patch set is not a draft), will be migrated.

-A side-effect of this migration is that any merged change that has at least one draft patch set will be set to private.
+That also applies to any merged change that contained a draft patch set.
 Change owners can find such changes with the query

-owner:self status:merged is:private and make them public again using the “Unmark Private” option in the UI.
+owner:self status:merged is:private, and make them public again using the “Unmark Private” option in the UI, or using the REST API.

 Starting in the 2.14.x bugfix series, all release JARs and documentations are signed by the Gerrit maintainers.
 This policy will continue for all future releases.